-She performed these and more major parts such as Elektra, Isolde, Kundry, Venus and besides the Wagner roles also Tosca, Leonore/Fidelio, Santuzza, Turandot and Färberin/Frau ohne Schatten.
-Since 2006 she has enlarged her repertoire by roles like Emilia Marty, Küsterin/Jenufa, Klytämnestra, Herodias.
+She performed these and other major roles such as Isolde, Kundry, Venus and besides the Wagner roles also Tosca, Leonore/Fidelio, Santuzza, Turandot, Elektra and Färberin/Frau ohne Schatten.
+Since 2006 she has enlarged her repertoire by roles like Emilia Marty, Kostelnička, Klytämnestra, Herodias.

-She recorded works by composers of the 20th century and appeared in the premieres of operas by Wolfgang Rihm and Jörg Widmann.
+She sang numerous world premiers of works by contemporary composers, including operas by Wolfgang Rihm and Jörg Widmann.

 Parallel to her operatic activities, she has sung numerous concerts and recitals and has participated in numerous CD recordings and video productions.

 Gabriele Schnaut has worked with almost all the top-ranking conductors and directors of her time.

 She was appointed Kammersängerin by the Bavarian Minister of Culture and by the Free and Hanseatic City of Hamburg.
 She was also a recipient of the Bavarian Order of Merit.
 Gabriele Schnaut was a professor of voice at the University of Performing Arts in Berlin from 2005 – 2014.